crypto-org-chain/chain-docs/docs/wallets/ledger_desktop_wallet.md

 Since the private key of Ledger wallets are always stored inside the Ledger device, you don't need the **Mnemonic Phrases** to restore a Ledger wallet on the Desktop Wallet.
 You may just follow our [*Create wallet in Desktop Wallet with Ledger device Guide*](#step-2-create-wallet-in-desktop-wallet-with-ledger-device) once again to restore your previously created Ledger wallet.

 Please note that you may still need to input the correct **Address Index** to derive your desired Ledger wallet address.

+## Ledger connection troubleshoot
+There are numerous reasons & possibilities why your Ledger device cannot be connected with the Crypto.org Chain Desktop Wallet (Beta) properly.
+Here are the most common checklist for you to troubleshoot the issue:
+- Use the latest version of "Crypto.org App" & "Ethereum App" on Ledger
+- Wait several seconds after the App on Ledger device is first opened
+- If you have connected the Ledger device on other applications, e.g. Ledger Live, close these applications since they could potentially occupy the Ledger connection channel
+- Restart your machine to clear off any potential connection channel occupency
+- Check if your USB cable is working properly
+- Check if your USB port on your machine is working properly